technix/atrament.ink/docs/ink-scripting.md

 ## Tags

-Tags in Ink allow to provide instructions to an outer application.
+Tags in Ink can provide instructions to an outer application.

 ```c title="story.ink"
 // global tags are defined at the very beginning